Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

         ::_UnHookWindowCreate();
      }

-The `HookWindowCreate()` call just sets up a CBTHOOK and waits for a CREATEWND message then subclasses the window if the cef_window pointer matches the create params.
-Almost exactly what MFC does but I added a few extras like making sure that the cef_window matches the create params.
-This shouldn't be a big deal but just a little extra safety check:
+The `HookWindowCreate()` call just sets up a CBTHOOK and waits for a `HCBT_CREATEWND` message then subclasses the window.
+This is almost exactly what MFC does but I added a few extras like making sure that the cef_window pointer matches the user data parameter that was passed to `CreateWindow`.
+This extra safety check isn't really necessary but should give us some peace of mind:

     static LRESULT CALLBACK _HookProc(int code, WPARAM wParam, LPARAM lParam) {